 Graduates leave FCS with a well-rounded and varied education.
 FCS graduates have attended universities and colleges both in and out of the state of Arizona.
 Many have received academic scholarships and awards.
 Both the standardized testing and the college entrance exams have shown that FCS prepares students with the kind of excellent education most colleges are looking for.

 - Sports – We offer men and women’s soccer, basketball, and volleyball as participation allows.
 There are not any tryouts for the team, as we like for all students to have the opportunity to participate in a sports program if they so desire.

 - Student Leadership Council is an appointed group of young people who are encouraged to be leaders to the student body.
 The SLC plans events like a Christmas party, a formal event, fall and spring activities to encourage positive social interaction among the student body.
 They also sponsor various service projects throughout the year.

-- Retreat – Each year kicks off with a retreat with the 7th-12th up north in the beautiful country of Northern Arizona.
+- Retreat – Each year kicks off with a retreat with the 9th-12th up north in the beautiful country of Northern Arizona.
 Our 7th and 8th grade students enjoy a one day get-away at the start of the year as well.
 Students are encouraged to attend as this is an important time to build friendships, worship, and have fun too!

 - Spring Trip – Students work throughout the year to earn the privilege of going on the Spring Trip.
 We take them for a week to a location that is both educational and fun.
 We have spent time in Washington DC, southern Arizona, Catalina Island, and have many more trips in the works.